 VAN/RV DWELLER VIDEOS (22 Jul 17) This listing here is special in that it only contains links to Youtube videos which feature information/instructional material on Van & RV dwelling.
 These videos can be very helpful for the first time van/rv owner who wants to live in their vehicle.
 The links featured below are not a complete list, just a sample of some of the most popular ones.

-RV/VAN LIVING/PARKING ON YOUR OWN PIECE OF LAND (8 Jul 17) This listing is about a subject most people are probably unaware.
+RV/VAN LIVING/PARKING ON YOUR OWN LAND (8 Jul 17) This listing is about a subject most people are probably unaware.
 I knew a man about the year 1985 named: Miles Marion Mahan who lived in his Cadillac car most of his life near Victorville, California right next to Interstate Highway 15.
 He had removed the rear seat from the car which allowed him to install a mattress for sleeping at night.
 He owned a small piece of land he had bought years previously near the current freeway,

 but had made no improvements and did not even have any storage sheds or an outhouse set on the property.
 California is very strict about building codes so a person cannot really live on raw land in a shed for example - you are required to follow the uniform building code.
 But he lived in his car parked on his land and would also use it to make trips to town for groceries and other stuff.
 I think a person could copy his system almost anywhere in the US because you are not building anything on the land.
 But a person is most likely to pull this off in a rural area, not in a city limits.
 So if a person bought a cheap piece of land like off eBay near a place which had some basic services like a grocery store, gas station, bank, & a cafe all you would have to pay is probably property taxes.
 It would probably be best to keep the property cleaned with no barking dogs to disturb the neighborhood.
 Lucerne Valley, 29 Palms, Johnson Valley, Landers, & Yucca Valley, California are just several examples of places where you might be able to live this way.
 Colorado probably has lots of cheap land where you could live this way.
 Always check to see what the property taxes are before buying land.
 It can be expensive sometimes.
 Picture on the right is of a nice big Grocery/Cafe/Hardware store located in Lucerne Valley, California surrounded by low cost desert land.
 Elevation about: 2,953ft.